E-commerce trends Belgium: the future of online shopping

 What is e-commerce and why is it growing so strongly in Belgium?

 E-commerce encompasses all commercial transactions that take place electronically via websites, mobile apps, social media platforms or online marketplaces.
-For entrepreneurs, e-commerce means more than just a digital shop — it is a complete business model that enables 24/7 sales to customers worldwide.
+For entrepreneurs, e-commerce means more than just a digital shop, it is a complete business model that enables 24/7 sales to customers worldwide.

 How do you start a webshop in Belgium?
 The foundations begin with understanding the local market.
 Belgium benefits from excellent digital infrastructure with average 5G download speeds of 280 Mbps in urban areas.
 The multilingual nature of the Belgian population facilitates cross-border commerce, while platforms that support multilingual functionality and local payment methods such as Bancontact significantly outperform.
-Belgium has high digital literacy and strong purchasing power, which translates into an average online spend of €2,600 per person per year — one of the highest in Europe.
+Belgium has high digital literacy and strong purchasing power, which translates into intensive online shopping behaviour: in 2024, Belgians placed 179 million online orders together, averaging around 97 euros per order (Becom Market Monitor).

 Belgian e-commerce market: figures and performance

-The 2024 figures show the health of the Belgian e-commerce sector.
-Belgian consumers spent 16.3 billion euros on online purchases, of which 13.3 billion euros at local webshops.
+The latest BeCommerce figures show the health of the Belgian e-commerce sector.
+In 2025 Belgian consumers spent 18.3 billion euros online, a record and up 5.4% on 2024.
 The number of webshops rose to 63,202 active platforms, an increase of 10.5% compared to 2023.
-Of the companies where at least 1% of turnover comes through online channels, 25.2% represent the market — more than double France (11.2%) and higher than the Netherlands (24.2%) and Germany (18.4%).
+Of small Belgian companies, 25.2% generate at least 1% of turnover from online sales, more than double France (11.2%) and higher than the Netherlands (24.2%) and Germany (18.4%) (FPS Economy/Eurostat, 2022).

 — Greet Dekocker, Managing Director Becom